ntulenev/ZeroMQPubSubSample/README.md

 # ZeroMQPubSubSample
-Example of using NetMQ ( ZeroMQ C# port) in publish–subscribe scenario
+Example of using NetMQ ( ZeroMQ C# port) in publish–subscribe scenario.